ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. Is the SVM unique in its use of kernels to enlarge the feature space to accommodate non-linear class boundaries?
+Q. Is the SVM unique in its use of kernels to enlarge the feature space to accommodate non-linear class boundaries?

 <details><summary><b>Answer</b></summary>